stan-chuk/FMPlayer/README.md

 # FMPlayer

-This app is used to improve the level of coding ability。
+This app is used to improve the level of coding ability.